bacalhau-project/examples/case-studies/motherduck-bacalhau-integration/README.md

 ## Architecture
 This sample example consists of three components:
 * A container that runs a python script that generates logs
-* A container that runs a python script that processes logs and uploads them to a cloud storage bucket
+* A container that runs a python script that processes logs and uploads them to MotherDuck
-* A terraform script that provisions a cluster of 4 nodes on Google Cloud

 You will also have to login with credentials for Google Cloud, and Tailscale.